thom4parisot/talks/2014/sotr/outline.md

 We do not want to think about it.
 We want those tasks to be performed.
 Not us to perform them.

-# Level 0: no tasks
+# Level 0: stone age

 Because this is how it was back in the days.